The Role of the Family Physician in Eating Disorder Treatment

 She believes with any client, a relationship with a doctor must be a partnership — and that’s what she strives to create.
 Dr. Bretzman prides herself on engaging clients to help them find their own motivation to make the changes necessary to improve their health.

 “I see how important it is to have the expertise and support of therapists, dietitians, psychologists and others all working together,” she said.
 “Everything is more effective when you have a team, instead of working by yourself.
-The model TEP has provided has been a rewarding and positive way to practice medicine.”
+The model The Emily Program has provided has been a rewarding and positive way to practice medicine.”